hhko/Learning-Akka.NET/README.md

 ## 04. Cluster
 1. **Overview**
    - Create a new cluster(Joining itself)
-   - Shut down a new cluster(Exiting itself)
+   - Shut down a new cluster(Exiting itself gracefully)

 ## Cluster Lab-old
 1. **Overview**